Free and low-income internet options

 Government-funded broadband assistance

-The federal government’s Lifeline was created to assist limited-income households in affording internet.
+The federal government’s Lifeline program was created to assist limited-income households in affording internet.

 Lifeline provides a discount of $9.25/mo. (or $34.25/mo. for people on Tribal lands).
 You can use it on a landline, a cellphone plan, home internet service or even an internet and phone bundle.